#---Proc and Lambda---

 Which is why we have procs and lambdas.
 They are proper object representations of a ruby block.

-Here’s how you create a block that’s a proc:
+Here’s how you create a block that’s a proc, using the

 one_adder = proc { |x| x + 1 }